Markfee9808/ObliComm/README.md

 # ObliComm

 ObliComm is a modular anonymous communication (AC) framework that protects the privacy of message contents and message metadata.
 Users can customize communication network in different topologies and test their latency.
-ObliComm consists of three parts:
+ObliComm consists of three components:

  - User: send messages at a specified frequency, and receive replies from mailbox
  - Server: decrypt and delay received messages, forward and backward transmission